ZenVPN Review 2022

 Do I Recommend ZenVPN?

-The only two things I liked about ZenVPN was its free trial and the fact that it is leak-proof.
+The only two things I liked about ZenVPN were its free trial and the fact that it is leak-proof.
 That’s about it.
-Overall, for being a half baked product, I’ve rated it 2.5/5.0 stars in this ZenVPN review.
+Overall, for being a half-baked product, I’ve rated it 2.5/5.0 stars in this ZenVPN review.